hbsullivan/pizza-parlor/README.md

 Code:
 const pizza = new Pizza(["pepperoni", "sausage"])
 pizza.findCost();
-Expected Output: $13
+Expected Output: 13

-Test: "It should add 0 to the price if a small pizza is selected"
+Test: "It should add 5 to the price if a medium pizza is selected"
 Code:
-const pizza = new Pizza(, "small") pizza.findCost();
+const pizza = new Pizza(, "medium) pizza.findCost();
-Expected Output: 10
+Expected Output: 15
 ```
 ## Known Bugs